andycandrea/andycandrea.github.io/_posts/2016-05-03-ready-player-one.md

 the less happy elements of the story felt quite underdeveloped.
-While it's very clear that the condition of the world in which Wade lives is extremely poor from the first few chapters, I felt like much of these details became irrelevant and forgotten as the story progressed, serving only to provide explanation for the existence of the story's antagonistic evil corporation, IOI.
+While it's very clear that the condition of the world in which Wade lives is extremely poor from the first few chapters, I felt like much of these details became irrelevant and forgotten as the story progressed, serving only to explain the existence of the story's antagonistic evil corporation, IOI.

 Speaking of which, the book's "big bad" was a very generic blemish on a work that was otherwise largely fun and creative.
 From their motivation that can